Sohummnm/gitops-ArgoCD/README.md

 1. Each application folder contains their helm charts.
 2. Folder - argocd-crd contains application.yaml for each application which is a crd of argocd.

 3.Istio has three componenents - base, gateway, and istiod.
 It has been dealt with **app-of-apps** approach.
  Its individual components application.yaml is stored at cac/argocd-crd/istio and root istio application is at cac/argocd-crd.
  This root application.yaml points argocd to apply cac/argocd-crd/istio yamls incrementally.
+4. create app project a crd of argocd before applying application.yaml